 7. Make Use of Excerpts

 An excerpt will determine how your post is displayed on the Internet.
 In case you’re using an SEO plugin, this excerpt is called a meta description.
-There is only one distinct between the two, that is the excerpt box will appear once you have your blog posts set to an excerpt format, while the meta description would appear under the title of your post in Google search results or in places where you share the link to the post.
+There is only one distinguish between the two, that is the excerpt box will appear once you have your blog posts set to an excerpt format, while the meta description would appear under the title of your post in Google search results or in places where you share the link to the post.

 Be careful when using excerpts, though.
 Make sure that only your excerpt is displayed to email subscribers because if they are allowed to read everything in the email, they will not likely to click on the link leading to your website.
 To do this, go to “Settings”, then “Reading” and check “Summary”.